tfbrito/MathemaGridsSolver/README.md

 - sudo apt-get install python-kivy

 ##Usage
-python src/game.py --> Executes in GUI mode
+python src/game.py < flags > < file >

 #####flags:
 --console -> Executes in console mode

+Notes:
+- By default the game initializes in GUI mode
+- < flags > and < file > are optional and intended for console mode